MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Prompts

 \section{Prompts}

-We present the key prompt designs utilized in MCTS-Judge, including the vanilla baseline (Fig.~\ref{fig:prompt1}), the LLM-driven self-assessment (Fig.~\ref{fig:prompt2}), the logic assessment action (Fig.~\ref{fig:prompt3}), the test case generation and validation (Fig.~\ref{fig:prompt4}), and the simulated execution (Fig.~\ref{fig:prompt5}).
+We present the key prompt designs utilized in MCTS-Judge, including the vanilla baseline (Fig.~\ref{fig:prompt1}), the test-case verification baseline (Fig.~\ref{fig:prompt6}), the LLM-driven self-assessment (Fig.~\ref{fig:prompt2}), the logic assessment action (Fig.~\ref{fig:prompt3}), the test case generation and validation (Fig.~\ref{fig:prompt4}), and the simulated execution (Fig.~\ref{fig:prompt5}).